Dorsal column–medial lemniscus pathway: Structure

 The DCML pathway is made up of the axons of first, second, and third-order sensory neurons, beginning in the dorsal root ganglia.
-The axons from the first-order neurons form the ascending tracts of the gracile fasciculus, and the cuneate fasciculus which synapse on the second-order neurons in the gracile nucleus and the cuneate nucleus known together as the dorsal column nuclei; axons from these neurons ascend as the internal arcuate fibers; the fibers cross over at the sensory decussation and form the medial lemniscus which connects with thalamus; the axons synapse on neurons in the ventral nuclear group which then send axons to the postcentral gyrus in the parietal lobe.
+The axons from the first-order neurons form the ascending tracts of the gracile fasciculus, and the cuneate fasciculus (the dorsal columns) which synapse on the second-order neurons in the gracile nucleus and the cuneate nucleus known together as the dorsal column nuclei; axons from these neurons ascend as the internal arcuate fibers; the fibers cross over at the sensory decussation and form the medial lemniscus which connects with the thalamus; the axons synapse on neurons in the ventral posterolateral nucleus of the thalamus, which then send axons to the postcentral gyrus in the parietal lobe.

-The gracile fasciculus carries sensory information from the lower half of the body entering the spinal cord at the lumbar level.
-The cuneate fasciculus carries sensory information from the upper half of the body (upper limbs, trunk, and neck) entering the spinal cord at the cervical level.
+The gracile fasciculus carries sensory information from the lower half of the body, i.e. the nerves entering the spinal cord below T6.
+The cuneate fasciculus carries sensory information from the upper half of the body (upper limbs, trunk, neck, and the posterior third of the scalp), i.e. the nerves entering the spinal cord at or above T6.
+Note that sensory information from the face and anterior 2/3 of the scalp is not carried by the dorsal column-medial lemniscus pathway but by the trigeminal lemniscus tract.

 The gracile fasciculus is wedge-shaped on transverse section and lies next to the posterior median septum.
 Its base is at the surface of the spinal cord, and its apex directed toward the posterior gray commissure.
 The gracile fasciculus increases in size from inferior to superior.

-The cuneate fasciculus is triangular on transverse section, and lies between the gracile fasciculus and the posterior column, its base corresponding with the surface of the spinal cord.
+The cuneate fasciculus is triangular on transverse section and lies between the gracile fasciculus and the posterior column, its base corresponding with the surface of the spinal cord.

 Its fibers, larger than those of the gracile fasciculus, are mostly derived from the same source, viz., the posterior nerve roots.

 Some ascend for only a short distance in the tract, and, entering the gray matter, come into close relationship with the cells of the dorsal nucleus, while others can be traced as far as the medulla oblongata, where they end in the gracile nucleus and cuneate nucleus.

 The two ascending tracts meet at the level of the sixth thoracic vertebra (T6).
 Ascending tracts typically have three levels of neurons, namely first-order, second-order, and third-order neurons, that relay information from the physical point of reception to the actual point of interpretation in the brain.